kraftbj/genesis-enews-extended/readme.txt

 = 1.1.0 =
 * Allows for more HTML tags to be used in Text to Show field.
 Dropped genesis_allowed_tags in favor or wp_kses_post.
 Props to [John Levandowski](http://wpselect.com/).
 * eNews Extended now compatible with Catalyst theme (Catalyst not officially supported).
-* Fuzzy translations added for a wide number of langauges based on Genesis 1.8.2 translations of the original eNews Widget.
+* Fuzzy translations added for a wide number of languages based on Genesis 1.8.2 translations of the original eNews Widget.

 = 1.0.X =
 * Adds ability to edit "First Name" and "Last Name" displayed on front-end.